 From Bassinet to Crib

 Providing a safe sleeping environment is an important consideration for parents.
-Red Nose in Australia recommends that the safest place for a baby to sleep is in a safe crib in the parents’ room for the first 6-12 months of life.
+The CDC recommends that the safest place for a baby to sleep is in a safe crib in the parents’ room for the first 6-12 months of life.
 It is recommended that a bassinet type product should be used for a short period only.
 Once baby becomes active and starts to roll, the baby should be moved into a safe crib.

 Safe crib checklist

-- Use a safe crib that meets the current American Standards
+- Use a safe crib that meets the current standards set by the U.S. Consumer Product Safety

 - Keep head and face uncovered